AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 ---
 ```

-The date is here set dynamically in the output to the date that the analysis was run, using the `Sys.Date()` function, but you can set it manually if preferred.
+The `date` field is set here to show the date the notebook was run using the `Sys.Date()` function, but you can set the value manually if preferred.

-The `output` field specifies the output format of the notebook, which will usually be `html_notebook` for the analyses in the OpenScPCA project.
+The `output` field specifies the output format of the notebook, which we recommend setting to `html_notebook` for the analyses in the OpenScPCA project.

 ### Introduction

-The remainder of the notebook will be a mix of Markdown and R code chunks.
+The remainder of the notebook should be a mix of Markdown and R code chunks.
 We suggest starting with an **Introduction** section that briefly describes the analysis and its purpose, to help orient readers.

 You should include a bit of information about the input data, the analysis steps, and the expected output.